marcovidonis/marcovidonis.com/src/pages/articles/building-my-new-website-with-gatsby.md

 ## Conclusions
 The new site is *fast*.
-Not that the old version was slow: It was made in plain HTML and CSS.
-But the benefits of Gatsby are clear: Lazy image loading and super quick links between pages of the site come free with Gatsby.
+Not that the old version was slow: It was made in plain HTML and CSS, after all.
+But the benefits of Gatsby are clear: Lazy image loading, super quick links between pages of the site and hot reloading in development all come free with Gatsby.

 I'll admit the infrastructure for such a small site feels a bit overkill.
 However, being able to use components and to automatically create pages from Markdown files makes updating the website so much easier.